 Buy your supplies with lots of time to spare!
 The worst thing would be finding out you need something on the day because you won’t have time to go to the shops.
 For moving fish, aquatic frogs and axolotls you will need;

-- – these strong plastic bags will allow you to put air and water in the bag.
+- Fish bags – these strong plastic bags will allow you to put air and water in the bag.
 All aquatic animals need both to survive.

-- – a soft net can be used to catch goldfish.
+- Net – a soft net can be used to catch goldfish.

-- – we used jugs to catch the axolotl and frogs as nets can damage them
+- Plastic jug – we used jugs to catch the axolotl and frogs as nets can damage them

-- you need this to put in the water of the new tanks as chrloine can hard aquatic animals
+- Water conditioner – you need this to put in the water of the new tanks as chlorine can hard aquatic animals

-- – we sat the bags in these carriers to stop the bags toppling over
+- Plastic containers – we sat the bags in these carriers to stop the bags toppling over

 The tanks were completely emptied and wrapped in bubble wrap by the removal company and left the sand in the tank, but removed all ornaments and hides, as well as the pump.
 When we got to the other end, the tanks were put in place and we began to set them up as fast as possible We didn’t clean the pumps to allow the good bacteria to enter the water, and used a water conditioner to remove the chlorine from the water.
 We then floated the bags with the animals in for 20 minutes, and slowly added water from the tank into the bag to allow them to slowly get used to the water over the period of a few hours, before releasing them into their tanks.

 The tanks looked murky for a day or so, as the sand needed time to settle.
 On the day of the move and the day after, we didn’t feed the animals, just to allow them a bit of time to get used to everything.
 None of the animals seemed particularly unhappy and soon settled into their new environment.